Camiguin Island Activities: Top 15 Best Things to Do in Camiguin Island, Philippines

 Lanzones from Camiguin is probably the sweetest Philippine variety of Lansium domesticum (scientific name).
 Trivia: The lanzones fruit can serve as a febrifuge, meaning it lowers your body temperature.

 The island celebrates Lanzones Festival every third week of October.
-It is a grand festival that showcases a grand parade of street dancers wearing lanzones inspired costume.
+It is a grand festival that showcases a grand parade of street dancers wearing lanzones inspired costumes.

 Eat Sea Urchin